spaceVStab/ERP-Autofill/README.md

 **This extension can be used for the auto-login of ERP of IITKGP only.

-#Installation
+# Installation

-1. Download the zip file from [here](https://drive.google.com/open?id=0B-dBsjHONeB9MkU4LVhmM3pBelU).
+1. Clone the repo
-2. Extract it.
-3. Type `chrome://extensions` in your Chrome/Chromium browser.
+2. Type `chrome://extensions` in your Chrome/Chromium browser.
-4. Tick the `Developer mode` and then click `Load unpacked extension`.
+3. Tick the `Developer mode` and then click `Load unpacked extension`.
-5. Select the directory where you had extracted the zip file.
-Done!
+4. Select the directory where you cloned the repo
-6. Reset the `Developer mode` option to its initial value.
+5. Reset the `Developer mode` option to its initial value.

-#Usage
+# Usage

 1. To save your credentials right click on the extension button appearing on the toolbar (erp icon) and click options.
 2. Enter the appropriate datas in the fields.
 Notice that the 3 questions should be exact the same asked to you during your ERP login.